Paymenter/Paymenter/README.md

 ## A advanced payment system for your hosting company
 ### About

 This is a advanced payment system for your hosting company.
 It is written in PHP and uses MySQL as database.
 It is designed to be easy to use and easy to install.
-It is also designed to be easy to customize and to be easy to add new features.
+You can easily install addons/themes, we also provide a marketplace for developers/designers to make and create amazing themes/addons!

 ## Features
 - [✔️] Login System